rubengeertsema/wishlist-meetup/README.md

 Hint: use `kubectl apply` for this.

 ### 7) Delete backend
 Now use `kubectl` to delete the deployment.
+Check the dashboard to see if all went well.

 Hint: use `kubectl delete` for this.

 ### 8) Re-deploy backend
-Re-deploy the backend micro-service and open the traefik dashboard to see whether it is listed there.
+Re-deploy the backend micro-service and open the dashboard to see if all went well.
+You can also check the traefik dashboard.
+It should also be listed there.

 ### 9) Auto-healing
 In the Kubernetes dashboard go to the `pods` section (namespace prod).
-Try to kill the backend micro service by deleting pods.
+Try to kill the backend micro-service by deleting pods.
 You will find out this is not possible.
 Kubernetes will automatically heal itself to match the configured configuration (that's awesome!).

+Note: there are even games on the market where you can do pod shooting.
+Goal is to defeat Kubernetes :)

 ### 10) Scale backend
 We configured to run 2 backend instances by default.
 You can see this in the backend deployment descriptor [backend deployment descriptor file](./backend/kubernetes/backend.yml)(the option replicas).
 Try to scale up to 3 instances via the Kubernetes dashboard.
 Also check the traefik dashboard to see the new backend instance listed there.
 Be easy on your laptop and do not scale up to much.
 Just keep it with 3 instances.
-Now scale back to two instances.
+Afterwards, scale back to two instances.

 Hint: you can do this in the `Deployments` section.

 ### 11) Check if the backend is functioning
 As mentioned before the backend is a spring-boot micro-service connected to a MongoDB.
-Do a rest call to the backend.
+Do a rest call to the backend api to see if it is functioning.
 Use the commands below.
 * Post a wish:
 ```
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{"description": "test description","title": "test title"}' http://$(minikube ip)/backend/api